-Evaluation This year, reviews will be based solely on the submitted materials.
-All submissions will be reviewed by three (3) AP-LS Student Committee Officers.
-The submitted materials will be reviewed on the following criteria: (1) soundness of theory; (2) accuracy of presentation; (3) innovation; (4) level of interest; and (5) aesthetic appeal.
+Evaluation Reviews will be based solely on the submitted materials.
+All submissions will be reviewed by at least two (2) AP-LS Student Committee Officers.
+The submitted materials will be scored on the following criteria: (1) soundness of theory; (2) accuracy of presentation; (3) innovation; (4) level of interest; and (5) aesthetic appeal.
 Reviews will be based on a four-point rating scale of 1-2 (poor), 3-4 (fair), 5-6 (average), 7-8 (outstanding), and 9-10 (exceptional) on each criterion, with a resulting score between 0 and 15 points.

 Paper submissions will be evaluated based on the above criteria in addition to review of the video submission.
 Video submissions will be evaluated on (1) professional appearance, (2) quality of presentation materials, and (3) level of engagement using the same four-point scale discussed above with a resulting score between 0 and 24 points for paper presentation submissions.

 Award Award decisions will be announced prior to the 2020 AP-LS Annual Conference by the AP-LS Student Committee.
 Awarded students will be contacted by the AP-LS Student Committee directly, and distribution of award funds will be discussed with the awarded student at that time.
 Award announcements will be distributed on the Committee’s webpage and Facebook page.
 The awarded presentations may also be displayed on the Committee’s webpage for demonstration purposes, with the permission of the authors.